 - Close the pot by following the arrows on the lid.

-- Decide on the cooking process based on the food.
+- Decide on the cooking process based on your food.

 - Set the pressure release valve handle to seal.

-- Then, cooking occurs.
-As this is the Instant Pot, this part happens very quickly, but always depends on what exactly you’re cooking.
+- Cooking Stage: This is where the Instant Pot shines.
+Cooking happens very quickly, though timing depends on what you’re making.

-- Finally, pressure releases.
-Once the cooking cycle completes, your timer sounds, and the pot is turned off, then the steam and pressure escape through the release pipe.
+- Pressure Release: Once the cooking cycle completes and your timer sounds, the pot turns off.
+Steam and pressure escape through the release pipe.

-Note: This finally pressure release includes either natural release (NPR) or rapid release (QR).
-NPR = takes a little longer, and throughout this period, the meal continues to cook at a decreased rate.
-QR = quickly halts the cooking process.
+Note: This final release includes either natural release (NPR) or quick release (QR).
+NPR takes longer, and the meal continues cooking at a decreased rate during this time.
+QR quickly halts the cooking process.

 Tips for Using a Slow Cooker